csfrey/dnd_characters/kairo/build-info.md

 #### Psionic Specialization - Pyrokinetic

 **Flame On.** As an action, you psionically create a ball of flame that appears on your body.
-The flame harms neither you nor your equipment, and sheds breight light in a 20-foot radius and dim light for an additional 20 feet.
+The flame harms neither you nor your equipment, and sheds bright light in a 20-foot radius and dim light for an additional 20 feet.
 You can create only one flame at a time in this way.

 As part of the action used to create the flame, or as an action if you created the flame previously, you can make a melee or ranged power attack with it.
 If you make a ranged attack, you can hurl the flame at a target up to 60 feet away from you.
 On a hit, the target takes fire damage equal to 1d6+INT (min. +1).
 Any flammable object hit by the flame ignites if it isn't being worn or carried.